 At year end the Town had various ongoing projects for water and sewer system improvements projects.
-The Town has been and continues to work on a multi-year project for the rebuild/repair/renovate of the Central Street culvert which current estimated costs have gone from \$5-6 million to \$8-9 million due to increased permitting, design, and materials costs.
+The Town has been and continues to work on a multi-year project for the rebuild/repair/renovate of the Central Street culvert which current estimated costs are expected to be around \$9 million.
 Grant funding has been applied for to assist in this endeavor.

 In February 2022, the Town entered into a twenty-year agreement for the construction, operation, and maintenance of the North Shore Regional Compost Facility.
-Construction of the facility is in the planning process and should be completed in the next 12-15 months.
+Construction of the facility is in the planning process and should be completed in the next 8 months.